 - Formative Evaluation -- Long-term conflicts are typically caused by many factors that are both interconnected and constantly changing.
 Formative evaluation can help practitioners adjust their interventions as the conflict changes.

-Unit 9: Exploring Alternative Goals
+Seminar 9: Exploring Alternative Goals

 - Recent Peace and Conflict Paradigms

 - Settlement, Resolution, Management, and Transformation (Reprise) -- This essay refers to four different goals for a conflict intervention.
 It defines the four terms and explains how their meanings have evolved over time.